-All Unity versions 5.1 and later ship with a the Oculus OVRPlugin, providing built-in Rift and Gear VR support.
+All Unity versions 5.1 and later ship with a the Oculus OVRPlugin, providing built-in support for Rift, Oculus Go, and Samsung Gear VR.

 The optional Oculus Utilities for Unity package offers additional developer resources, and includes the latest version of OVRPlugin.
 When you import Utilities for Unity into a project, if the OVRPlugin version included with the Utilities is later than the version built into your editor, a pop-up dialog will give you the option to update it in your project.
 We always recommend using the latest available OVRPlugin version.
 For more information, see OVRPlugin.